PHACDataHub/cloudrun-deployment-example/README.md

 ## Steps to deploy
 ### Build app
 * Using a django app here as an example
-* Add tests - key component of ensuring no breaking changes with continuous deployment
+* Add tests - a key component to reducing breaking changes with continuous deployment

 * Set up DNS and add to approved hosts (in settings.py) if using Django